 The College highly values cooperation, empowerment, and innovation and is structured to promote those values.
-One of the main vehicles for this is through the College committees.
+One of the main vehicles for this is through College committees and taskforces.
 Committees provide an opportunity for a cross section of faculty, staff and students to interact, plan, recommend, and be involved in carrying out activities vital to the growth and future effectiveness of the College.
 Committee members are representative of academic and support areas, and are encouraged to bring a spirit of innovation to their work.
-Major cross functional committees include: Strategic Planning Oversight Committee - charged with management of the strategic planning process; Professional Development Council - charged with implementing the professional development program; Retention Oversight Committee - charged with researching ways to improve student retention; Safety Committee - charged with reviewing safety concerns on campus; Quality Learning Council - charged with promoting quality of the educational programs; and Information Technology Council - charged with the development of strategies for information resources.
+Major cross functional committees include: Professional Development Council - charged with implementing the professional development program; Safety Committee - charged with reviewing safety concerns on campus; Quality Learning Council - charged with promoting quality of the educational programs; and Information Technology Council - charged with the development of strategies for information resources.
 The committees post minutes electronically, share findings with the rest of the campus, and otherwise work to promote a culture of innovation and improvement.